 Choose a relocation company that has a fleet management program in place to manage vehicle emissions.
 Some companies even put their drivers through advanced driver training to encourage better driving skills, which result in less use of fuel.

-Things to consider when choosing a relocation company
+Things to consider when choosing an environmentally friendly relocation company

-Steve Slade puts it into perspective, he says: “As well as putting various initiatives into place to help our customers make their relocation more environmentally-friendly, we also encourage our staff to be as green as they can.
 Crown Relocations has evidence of its recycling volumes and shows an improvement in volumes year on year.
-We also actively measure natural resource consumption and make efforts to reduce it, plus we have introduced a ‘plant a tree’ scheme to in an attempt to offset our carbon emissions, which is a great way of giving something back to the environment.”
+We also actively measure natural resource consumption and make efforts to reduce it, plus we have introduced a ‘plant a tree’ program as an attempt to offset our carbon emissions, which is a great way of giving something back to the environment.

 What can you do to make your move greener?

-Take the sea freight option rather than air freight but make sure it’s a direct sailing and not routed half way around the world!
+- When moving abroad, take the sea freight option rather than air freight.
+PRO TIP: Make sure it’s a direct sailing and not routed half way around the world!

 After the move

-Email friends and family ‘we’ve moved’ cards instead of buying cards and posting them.
+- Email friends and family ‘we’ve moved’ cards instead of buying cards and sending them.